Pattern Avoidance for Random Permutations: Main Results

-In Section \ref{section:Mallows}, we discuss several special properties of the Mallows distribution that are helpful for studying consecutive pattern avoidance.
+In Section \ref{section:Mallows}, we discuss several special properties of the Mallows distribution that are useful for studying consecutive pattern avoidance.
 Using these properties, we obtain analogous bounds to those in Theorems \ref{theorem:main} and \ref{consecutive patterns}.